Chris10Garcia/phase-1-blog-1-code-examples/blog.md

-purpose: when working with JSON data and using map, filter, forEach, and other iterative processes, reminder to not forget about pass by value vs pass by reference
+Title: Remember to take into consideration Pass by Value vs Pass by Reference when working with JSON data and using .map(), .filter(), and .forEach()., and other iterative methods or functions.

-- working on my project, I downloaded data from a public API. (breweries of the USA)
-- I needed to filter it down to just breweries in New York City.
-- I couldn't do multiple queries (server wasn't set up for that).
-- However, I was able to download the data for New York State
-- I found a CSV of NYC zip code and I created a dictionary so that if the NYS zip code is in this dictionary, add the object to a new array
-- While I was able to successfully do this and finish my project, I noticed some wonky behavior.
-- After deep diving and debugging the problem, I figured out the issue
+For my final project for phase 1 of the Flatiron Software Engineering Bootcamp, I created a single page website that displays the breweries of New York City.
+I used a pubic API from Open Brewery DB (INSERT LINK) but needed to filter the massive dataset down to just breweries located within the city.
+To do this, first I was able to get CSV file with all of the zip codes of NYC.
+I created a dictionary object with this file and breweries that matched with the zip code were pushed into a new array and eventually saved into its own db.json file.
+While I was able to do this successfully, I noticed some wonky behavior concerning some the arrays and objects I created and the various iterative methods I called on them.
+After deep diving into the problem and debugging the issue, I figured out the cause of this buggy behavior; I was not taking into consideration pass by reference and value.

-- before I begin, a quick review of map, filter, and forEach, iterative functions I used quite frequently to complete the required and optional labs as well as my final project
+Before I begin, I want to provide a quick review of the iterative methods I used frequently to complete my labs, homework’s, and final project: .map(), .filter(), and .forEach().

-`myArray = [0, 1, 2, 3, 4, 5]`

-- array.map()
+## `array.map()`

-what map does, it takes the elements within the array it was called on, does something to each one with a function you provide, and returns the processed elements in a new array.
-The original array stays the same * (There is an exeception to this but will get to it later)
+How `.map()` works: it takes the elements within the array it was called on, does something to each one with a function you provide, and returns the processed elements in a new array.
+The original array stays the same

+`
+myArray = [0, 1, 2, 3, 4, 5]

-`const result = myArray.map(element => {
+const result = myArray.map(element => {
     return element * 2
 })

+console.log("The new array is: ")
 console.log(result)

+console.log("The original array is: ")
+console.log(myArray)

+// The new array is:
 // [0, 2, 4, 6, 8, 10]

-console.log(myArray)
+// The original array is:
 // [0, 1, 2, 3, 4, 5]
 `

-- array.filter()
+## `array.filter()`

-what filter does, it takes the elements within the array it was called on, and runs each element through some condotional statement or function, and if it returns true, places the original element into a new array
+How `.filter()` works: it takes the elements within the array it was called on, and runs each element through some condotional statement or function, and if it returns true, places the original element into a new array.

+`
+myArray = [0, 1, 2, 3, 4, 5]

-`const result = myArray.filter(element => {
+const result = myArray.filter(element => {
     element = element * 2
     return element > 3
 })

+console.log("The new array is: ")
 console.log(result)

+// The new array is:
 // [2, 3, 4, 5]
 `

 Notice that even though each element was doubled, the original value of the element was pass into the array.
-This is important

-- array.forEach() and for (element of array){}
+## `array.forEach()`

-both conceptually work the same: it takes the elements within the array, and does something to each one with a function you provide.
-It might sound the same as .map() except forEach and for (x of y) doesn't return the element or processed element (unless you declare a variable, array, etc outside of the function and assign it to it)
+How `.forEach()` works: it takes the elements within the array, and does something to each one with a function you provide.
+It sounds similar to `.map()` except `.forEach()` doesn't return the element or processed element (unless you declare a variable, array, etc outside of the function and assign or push the element into this variable)

 `
-forEach and for (of) examples
+forEach example
 `

-now what does this have to do with pass by value vs pass by reference
+What does this have to do with pass by value vs pass by reference:

-myArray was an array of integers, and integers are primative values.
-When you pass a primative value into a function, a copy of the value gets passed in.
-You can change the value within the function but it doesn't change the variable outside of the function
+`myArray` was an array of integers, and integers are primative values.
+When you pass a primative value into a function, a copy of that value gets passed in.
+You can change the variable within the function but it doesn't change the variable outside of the function

 ` function double (x) {
     x = x * 2